hergemony/hergemony/README.md

 　　.　　　　　.
 ,　　　　.　 .　　 . 。

-Welcome to the Digital Realm of
+Welcome fellow Earthlings to the Digital Realm of Hergemony™️
-Hergemony™️

 Feel free to look around and email me with any queries: